STYAI/ERTool/README.md

 Contributions to <kbd>***ERTool***</kbd> are welcome.
 Please contact us for how to contribute to the project.

 ## Reference
 Tongyue Shi, Liya Guo, Zeyuan Shen, Guilan Kong.
-ERTool: A Python Package for Efficient Implementation of the Evidential Reasoning Approach for Multi-Source Evidence Fusion.
-Health Data Science.
-2024.
+ERTool: A Python Package for Efficient Implementation of the Evidential Reasoning Approach for Multi-Source Evidence Fusion. _Health Data Science_.
+2024. [**link**](https://spj.science.org/doi/abs/10.34133/hds.0128)

 ## Contact
 This project is supported by Peking University.
 For any questions or suggestions, please contact us at **tyshipku@gmail.com**.